A PERMANENT HOME

 We have entered into a contract with a purchasing price of $475,000.
 We have been given an offer through a non-profit, Wesleyan Investment Foundation (WIF), to borrow $300,000.
 This means that with an estimated $10,000 in closing, we need to bring $185,000 in cash to closing.

 We would like to raise all that money by the closing date (9/8), or at least as much as possible, and we know that the Lord is good to deliver above and beyond what we ask.
-Things don’t always make sense in the economy of the Kingdom, and we have seen the Lord provide again and again for our Church and in our individual lives.
+I the economy of the kingdom, things don’t always make sense at first, but we have seen the Lord provide again and again for our church and in our individual lives.
 Those numbers are the necessities; it would be amazing to see even more come in, as it would allow us to lower our debt amount from the start, as well as begin other projects throughout the space that would allow for even better opportunities and facilities to do ministry.

 OPPORTUNITIES TO COME

 Beyond giving us a permanent home, the things that excite us most about this move are the ways that our capacity to be witnesses for the kingdom can grow.
 As said above, this space is a perfect blend of who we have been for the last 17 years and who we are.
-This space, and this neighborhood, feel like a natural extension and culmination of sorts of our core group of leaders and families that have been a part of Mosaic for the last several years.
+This space, and this neighborhood, feel like a natural extension and a kind of culmination of our core group of leaders and families that have been a part of Mosaic for the last several years.
 It also provides a rootedness that allows for a more obvious and clear mission as a church, and it puts us in a neighborhood where we can be responsible and connected.
-Part of why we would love to lower our debt amount from the start is so that we can run more wide open for ministry and our missional giving.
-Mosaic has always been a place that has given back, and we have challenged ourselves for several years to give more and more of our budget every year.
-Recently, as our community hasn’t grown as much numerically, our budget has slowed, and yet we have continued to increase giving.
-The question was asked at the beginning of the year of how long is that sustainable.
-Lowering our debt, and potentially getting into a new space for less than what we currently pay, would remove that question and allow us to continue to prioritize giving.
+Part of why we would love to lower our debt amount from the start is so that we can run more wide-open for ministry and lean into greater missional generosity.
+Mosaic has always been a place that has given back, and we have challenged ourselves for over a decade to give more and more of our budget every year.
+Recently, without as much numeric growth, that has become more difficult, and yet we have continued to increase giving.
+Limiting our debt, and potentially getting into a new space for less than what we currently pay, would alleviate that difficulty and allow us to continue to prioritize giving.
 And, it would allow us to more fully embrace the missional opportunities we will find as soon as we begin meeting in our new home.

 PARTNER WITH US

 We need your prayers and your support.
-Wisdom and insight to transition well and how to be the church God is calling us to be are welcomed.
+Your wisdom and insight as to how we can transition well and be the church God is calling us to be are welcomed.
 But obviously, we also need help financially.
 We hope to be a part of preserving the history and the story of a neighborhood like Rosedale, and are honored to carry on the work of a church, and churches, that have gone before us in the neighborhood.
-We hope to be another bright spot of hope in the city of Homewood where so many of us work and live, and we hope to continue to be a small part of what it means to see the Kingdom of God Come to Birmingham as it is in Heaven.
+We hope to be another bright spot of hope in the city of Homewood where so many of us work and live, and we hope to continue to be a small part of what it means to see the Kingdom of God come to Birmingham as it is in Heaven.
 Even if Mosaic is not your home, please consider donating to the possibilities before us by clicking on the button below and selecting Rosedale Building Campaign from our online giving platform Tithe.ly.